 Certain microphones require phantom power, which is just external juice to properly power the microphone.
 Most specification sheets denote whether or not external power is required.
 In the case of condenser microphones, phantom power works two-fold: it drives the mic and polarizes the internal transducer.
 It’s an easy fix, as most audio interfaces include a phantom power toggle.
 You can even grab a separate preamp, which is a compact solution.

-Depending on where you’re recording from, your microphone may register outside noises and room echoes.
+Depending on where you’re recording, your microphone may register outside noises and room echoes.
 While not everyone can afford to professionally soundproof their rooms, there are some affordable fixes available.

 Invest in foam panels and bass traps.
-While these aren’t the most aesthetically pleasing decor, they’re functional and render indoor echoes null.
-They also work to insulate you from street noise like traffic or construction.
-That said, if you can move to an internal room in your building or apartment while recording that will further improve recording quality.
+While these aren’t the most aesthetically pleasing decor, they’re functional and can effectively reduce echoes and reverb.
+They won’t help with external noise, but if you can move to an internal room in your building or apartment while recording that will further improve recording quality.

 You might like: How to podcast at home